yz3380/Financial-Calculator/README.md

 If the inputs are invalid, the program will automatically handle the error and pop up a error messagebox.
 If you enter all the parameters, the program will modify the coupon payment by default.
-There might be some constraints in the numpy functions so they are deployed in try/except format too.
+There might be some constraints in the numpy functions so they are deployed in try / except format too.

 ### Sample Output: